iqtree/iqtree.github.io/doc/Advanced-Tutorial.md

 This advanced tutorial is intended for more experienced users.
-If not, please read the [[Beginner's Tutorial|Tutorial]] first.
+If not, please read the [Beginner's Tutorial](Tutorial) first.

 Tree topology tests